kovidgoyal/calibre/manual/virtual_libraries.rst

 The Create Virtual Library dialog has been filled in for you.
 Click OK and you will see that a new Virtual Library has been created, and automatically switched to, that displays only the books by the selected author.
-As far as
-|app| is concerned, it is as if your library contains only the books by the
+As far as calibre is concerned, it is as if your library contains only the books by the selected author.
-selected author.

 You can switch back to the full library at any time by once again clicking the